ma-riviere/argent/README.md

 > console:
 >
 > ℹ \[Google\] Calling: get_user_info(user_name = “Marc”)

+> [!NOTE]
+>
+> ### Parallel Tool Calls
+>
+> When a model makes multiple tool calls in a single response, `argent`
+> can execute them in parallel for better performance.
+>
+> To enable parallel execution:
+>
+> - Set up mirai daemons: `mirai::daemons(4)` (using 4 workers as an
+>   example)
+> - argent will automatically parallelize tool calls when daemons are
+>   active
+> - Without daemons, tool calls execute sequentially (default fallback)
+>
+> Performance considerations:
+>
+> - Most beneficial when tools take 100+ microseconds per call
+> - May not improve performance for very fast tools due to
+>   parallelization overhead
+> - Use at most one fewer daemon than available CPU cores for optimal
+>   performance
+>
+> To disable: `mirai::daemons(0)`

 To see more, we can print the provider object with `show_tools = TRUE` to show to tool definitions, calls, and results: